 Ethiopia Wet-Processed Coffees

 This is a more sophisticated large-scale method of processing the coffee bean.
 The best and ripest coffee fruit is sold to wet processing mills, called washing stations.
-The fruit is immediately removed from the beans in a series of complex operations before the beans are dried.
+The coffee cherry or fruit is immediately removed from the beans in a series of complex operations before the coffee beans are dried.
 The immediate removal of fruit involved in wet-processing apparently softens the fruity, wine-like profile of dried-in-the-fruit coffees like Harrars and turns it gentle, round, delicately complex, and fragrant with floral innuendo.

 Washed coffees of Ethiopia include Ghimbi and Yirgacheffe.
 Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier, and have a longer-lasting body than the Harrars.
 Ethiopia Yirgacheffe, high-toned and alive with shimmering citrus and flower tones, maybe the world’s most distinctive coffee.
-Other Ethiopia wet-processed coffees — Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
+Other Ethiopia wet-processed coffees—Washed Limu, Washed Sidamo, Washed Jima, and others are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
 However, they can be very fine and distinctive coffees.